GrantBirki/astrowind-hard-fork/README.md

 ```

 Ensure you have configured GitHub Pages to use the GitHub Actions deployment option.
 When you `push` changes to your repository, GitHub will automatically build and deploy your site.

+### Branch Deploy

+This template also comes bundled with the [branch-deploy](https://github.com/github/branch-deploy) Action.
+Please ensure you view the [`branch-deploy.yml`](.github/workflows/branch-deploy.yml) file and make any necessary changes if you wish to use it.

+The `branch-deploy` Action will allow you to trigger branch deployments from pull requests by using comments such as `.deploy`.

 ## Making Changes